-Air conditioners have become part and parcel of many homes around the world.
+Air conditioners are considered a vital part for many homes around the world.
 They are very useful during the hot months of summer and the cold months of winter.
-With an air conditioner, home owners get to set the right temperature for their home therefore ensuring comfort during day and night at the expense of having a higher electric bills.
-Let us tell you a quick hack that would let you and your loved ones be comfortable but still get your electric consumption at minimum.
-Read on to know how ceiling fans can help lower your household bills.
+With an air conditioner, home owners get to decide the ideal temperature for their home.
+This ensures comfort during day and night — but it comes at the expense of a higher electric bill.
+But there are ways to save on your utility bills while still keeping your family comfortable.
+Read on to find out how ceiling fans can help lower your household bills.

-Majority of ceiling fans have a power usage of less than 100 watts which is just the same as a bulb.
+Most ceiling fans have a power usage of fewer than 100 watts which is just the same as a lightbulb.
 When turned on and in default mode, the fan blades usually run and push the air downward therefore creating a downdraft.
-This makes the room to feel substantially cooler.
+This makes the room feel substantially cooler.

 Tips to save money with ceiling fans